 I have a growing teenager who needs new clothes a few times a year.
 I also need clothing here and there and sometimes I need to buy a gift for some reason (mainly for Christmas) so I put money aside in this sinking fund each paycheck.

-This is money to use for oil changes and new tires.
+This is money for oil changes, new tires, and covers the cost of the plate & registration renewal each year.
 I do have a new car under warranty, as a side note, so I don't have to save a large amount.

 Health & Beauty